Cecil Margo: Appointment to the Supreme Court of South Africa

-His assignment in Israel completed, Margo returned to the Johannesburg Bar and rapidly built up his legal practice.
+His assignment in Israel completed, Margo returned to the Johannesburg Bar and began legal practice.
 In 1959, he took silk and became a Queen's Counsel.
 In 1971, Margo was appointed to the bench as a Justice of the Supreme Court of South Africa.
 Soon after his appointment, Margo issued a landmark interdict against South Africa's notorious security police to protect the life of anti-apartheid activist Salim Essop.

 As a Justice, Margo also chaired commissions that reformed South Africa's tax, corporate and securities laws, as well as its aviation system.

 Aircraft accident investigations and death

-Margo's career is also highlighted by significant contributions to international aircraft accident investigation.
+Margo participated and led investigations into major air crashes.
 He was appointed to investigate the following high-profile air disasters: